1ceaham/dAlembertGitTutorial/README.md

 * As a replacement for backups
 * Similarly, VCS generally don't like to be synced (e.g. Dropbox)

+## Comparison with regular backups
+It's true that recording backups regularly (by which I mean nightly, or weekly, and saving past occurrences) is a form of version control.
+However, it may not be valid to call it a VCS in the sense that there's no structured way to associate those snapshots in time of your full system with meaningful changes in the files you're actually interested in.
+If there are changes to a document, there may be some revisions that are "skipped" entirely by the backup, or if there aren't very frequent changes, either deduplication will eliminate the extras or there will be a bunch of extra copies lying around that aren't meaningful.
+By comparison, by making purposeful "commits" to a desired set of files, you get the added benefit of having a named, timestamped history of how and why things changed, without having to "hope" that your backup captured them at the right moment.

+Furthermore, it is of course possible (and recommended) to back up your VCS with the rest of your system.
+Since, as we'll see, git lives alongside your other files, it shouldn't take any extra work for this to happen anyway.
+Remember to take occasional offsite backups, as well as possibly a cloud backup to ensure that you never lose your data!

 # Interactive tutorial
 ## Getting started with git
 From here on out, I'm going to call a repository a "repo" since it's shorter.